Heather Zheng

 htzheng at cs dot uchicago dot edu

-Welcome!
 I am the Neubauer Professor of Computer Science at University of Chicago.
 I received my PhD in Electrical and Computer Engineering from University of Maryland, College Park in 1999.
 Prior to joining University of Chicago in 2017, I spent 6 years in industry labs (Bell-Labs, NJ and Microsoft Research Asia), and 12 years at University of California at Santa Barbara.
-At UChicago, I co-direct the SAND Lab (Systems, Algorithms, Networking and Data) together with Prof. Ben Y. Zhao.
+At UChicago, I co-direct the SAND Lab (Security, Algorithms, Networking and Data) together with Prof. Ben Y. Zhao.

 I was selected as one of the MIT Technology Review's TR 35 (2005) for my work on Cognitive Radios; my work was featured by MIT Technology Review as one of the 10 Emerging Technologies (2006).
-I am a fellow of the World Technology Network, and an IEEE Fellow (class'15).
-More details in my CV.
+I am a fellow of the World Technology Network, an IEEE Fellow (class'15) and an ACM Fellow (Class'22).
+I also received the ECE Distinguished Alumni Award from University of Maryland, College Park in 2021.
+My recent work on protecting human creatives from unethical data exploration received the USENIX Internet Defense Prize (2023), the Chicago Innovation Award (2023), a special mention in TIME Magazine’s Best Inventions (2023), and the Community Impact Award from the Concept Art Association (2024).
+I am a board member of the University of Chicago Laboratory School.

 My Research